it-at-m/digiwf-spring-cloudstream-utils/README.md

 1. Use the spring initalizer and create a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)
-2. Add the digiwf-s3-integration dependency
+2. Add the digiwf-spring-cloudstream-utils dependency

 With Maven: